Time Off Work: Paid Time Off

 - Holiday pay practices during leaves are governed by the specific policies covering those leaves.

 - Full-time administrators accrue their vacation allotment by months worked.
-A twelve month position receives a paid vacation allotment of up to fifteen (15) days per fiscal year and accrues that paid vacation allotment at the rate of 1.25 days per month; regular, part–time, benefit-eligible administrators will have their vacation allotment prorated by actual months (or equivalent months) or percentage of time worked in the fiscal year and will accrue the prorated allotment at a different rate.
+A twelve month position receives a paid vacation allotment of up to fifteen (15) days per PTO Year and accrues that paid vacation allotment at the rate of 1.25 days per month; administrators working less than twelve months will have their vacation allotment prorated by actual months (or equivalent months) or percentage of time worked in the PTO Year and will accrue the prorated allotment at a different rate.
 Vacation accrual begins the day the administrator begins work: if the administrator starts on or before the 15th of the month, the administrator will accrue a full months allotment; if the administrator begins after the 15th of the month the administrator will not accrue any vacation allotment until the succeeding month.

 - Full-time staff employees accrue their vacation allotment by pay periods worked.
 A full-time staff position receives a paid vacation allotment of two (2) weeks (80 hours) per calendar year.
 After ten (10) years of employment, full-time staff employees receive a vacation allotment of three (3) weeks (120 hours) per calendar year.
 For every eighty (80) hours worked, a full-time staff employee who is entitled to 10 days (80 hours) vacation accrues 3.08 hours vacation allotment; a full-time staff employee who is entitled to 15 days (120 hours) vacation accrues 4.62 hours vacation allotment.
-Regular, part-time, benefit-eligible staff employees will have their paid vacation allotment prorated by actual hours worked in the calendar year and will accrue the pro-rated allotment at a different rate based upon hours worked.
+Staff employees working less than twelve months will have their paid vacation allotment prorated by actual hours worked in the calendar year and will accrue the pro-rated allotment at a different rate based upon hours worked.

 - Vacation must be scheduled no less than two (2) weeks in advance and requires supervisor approval.
 Every effort will be made to accommodate vacation requests; however, supervisors may deny any request due to scheduling conflicts or workload within the department.
 Supervisors may establish and communicate weekly vacation allowances (number of employees who can schedule a vacation) within their areas of responsibility.
 The University reserves the right to institute annual vacation scheduling requirements and allowances to staff operations more efficiently.

-- Staff employees may take their vacation in one (1) hour increments; administrative employees may take their vacation in half day increments.
+- Staff employees may take their vacation in one (1) hour increments; administrative employees must take their vacation in half day increments only.

-- In special circumstances, and with the preapproval of the employee's supervisor and the Director of Human Resources, an employee may carry over to the following fiscal year accrued but unused vacation allotment up to a maximum of five (5) days for Administrative employees and forty (40) hours for Staff employees.
-Such carryover must be used within the first three (3) months of the subsequent vacation year or it will be lost.
-Requests to carry over unused vacation must be signed and received in the Human Resource Department by the final day of the vacation year (December 31st for Staff and June 30th for Administration) so that they may be carried over into the subsequent vacation year (beginning January 1st for Staff and July 1st for Administration).
+- In special circumstances, and with the preapproval of the employee's supervisor and the Director of Human Resources, an employee may carry over to the following vacation year accrued but unused vacation allotment up to a maximum of five (5) days for Administrative employees and forty (40) hours for Staff employees.
+Such carryover must be used within the first three (3) months of the subsequent PTO Year or it will be lost.
+Requests to carry over unused vacation must be signed and received in the Human Resource Department by the final day of the PTO Year (June 30th for both Staff and Administration) so that they may be carried over into the subsequent PTO Year (July 1st for both Staff and Administration).

 - Vacation days allotted may be taken prior to accrual subject to repayment provisions listed in 2.7 below.